Tyler O'Neill Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.91).
+- The Angels' 3.82 team ERA ranks 11th across all MLB pitching staffs.

-- The Angels allow the ninth-fewest home runs in baseball (28 total, one per game).
+- The Angels give up the eighth-fewest home runs in baseball (30 total, one per game).

-- Sandoval (2-1) gets the starting nod for the Angels in his sixth start of the season.
-He's put together a 3.16 ERA in 25 2/3 innings pitched, with 20 strikeouts.
+- Canning makes the start for the Angels, his fourth of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- The left-hander last pitched on Thursday against the Oakland Athletics, when he threw seven innings, allowing two earned runs while giving up six hits.
+- His last time out came on Wednesday, April 26 against the Oakland Athletics, when the righty tossed five innings, surrendering three earned runs while giving up four hits.

-- The 26-year-old has an ERA of 3.16, with 7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .212 against him.
+- In three games this season, the 26-year-old has put up a 4.11 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.